WebAssembly/exception-handling/document/core/appendix/algorithm.rst

 It then verifies that the operand stack contains the right types of values expected at the end of the exited block and pops them off the operand stack.
 Afterwards, it checks that the stack has shrunk back to its initial height.

-The result type of the :ref:`label <syntax-label>` associated with a control frame is either that of the stack at the start or the end of the frame, determined by the opcode that it originates from.
+The type of the :ref:`label <syntax-label>` associated with a control frame is either that of the stack at the start or the end of the frame, determined by the opcode that it originates from.

-Whether a label has :ref:`label type <syntax-labeltype>` with present |LCATCH| is stored with the boolean :math:`catch_label` of the frame, which can be checked with :math:`is_catch`, or modified in the top control frame with :math:`set_catch`.

 Finally, the current frame can be marked as unreachable.
 In that case, all existing operand types are purged from the value stack, in order to allow for the :ref:`stack-polymorphism <polymorphism>` logic in :code:`pop_val` to take effect.